Decomposing Natural Logic Inferences in Neural NLI

 \subsection{Comparison to Challenge Set Performance}

+A summary of the probing results (presented as accuracy at maximum selectivity) can be compared with challenge set performance in table \ref{tab:challenge_comparison}.
 Evaluation on the challenge test sets is relatively consistent with monotonicity probing performance, in the sense that there is a correspondence between poor/successful modeling of monotonicity features and poor/successful performance on a targeted natural logic test set.
 As these challenge sets are focused on testing monotonicity reasoning, this is a result which strongly bolsters the suggestion that explicit representation of the context monotonicity feature is crucial, especially for examples involving negation and other downward monotone operators.
 Furthermore, we generally confirm previous results that additional fine-tuning on the HELP data set has been helpful for these specialized test sets, and add to this that it similarly improves the explicit extractability of relevant context montonicity features from the latent vector representations.